 A container is produced from a prepared image gathered from a designated registry, such as Docker Hub or another private registry.
 Think of this image as a snapshot of just the software needed to run a particular workload, along with only the software it depends upon to function and nothing else.
 When the daemon instantiates the container, it assigns a unique network address to it, connecting it to a virtual Ethernet bridge, which in the case of Docker is called docker0.
 All containers in the system communicate with each other by directing packets to docker0, which then forwards those packets through the subnet automatically.
 CoreOS‘s container runtime, called Rocket or rkt, handles networking in a very similar fashion.

 As a virtual subnet, a Docker or Rocket container network is a type of software-defined network.
 Docker was among the first companies to recognize the significance of this fact.
 In March 2015, it acquired a startup firm called SocketPlane, which had begun developing an SDN controller exclusively for Docker container networks, bypassing the physical NIC.
-Just three months later, SocketPlane’s technology was integrated into a new Docker plug-in called libnetwork.
+Just three months later, a new Docker plug-in, called libnetwork, integrated SocketPlane’s technology.

-Weaveworks’ engineers are partly responsible for the creation of a new networking model within Docker itself, enabling third-party plug-ins to be easily distributed and installed.
+Weaveworks’ engineers are partly responsible for the creation of a new networking model within Docker itself, enabling easy distribution and installation of third-party plug-ins.
 These plug-ins extend the functionality of the Docker environment.
-One key example involves moving a website published by containers from one platform to another, while maintaining its running status.
+One key example involves moving a website published by containers from one platform to another while maintaining its running status.
 Such a task calls for a plug-in to maintain the data and databases used by that site, as Web server containers are removed from one platform and re-instantiated elsewhere.
-This is done by way of two Docker plug-ins, Weave and ClusterHQ Flocker, a persistent data storage service.
-The capability for both plug-ins to address each other was devised by Weaveworks, ClusterHQ, and Glider Labs.
+Two Docker plug-ins complete this action, Weave and ClusterHQ Flocker, a persistent data storage service.
+Weaveworks, ClusterHQ, and Glider Labs devised the capability for both plug-ins to address each other.